jfergoo/jfergoo.github.io/_news/announcement_3.md

 related_posts: false
 ---

-We have a poster at [FENS Forum 2024](https://fensforum.org/) in Vienna: "Hard to digest: the challenges of modelling the dynamics of the C. elegans pharynx" with Tim Vogels.
+We have a poster at [FENS Forum 2024](https://fensforum.org/): "Hard to digest: the challenges of modelling the dynamics of the C. elegans pharynx" with Tim Vogels.